BESaw/sqliteflow.github.io/index.md

 **Other features**

 - Drag drop to open databases.
 - Handle database file name or directory changes.
+This makes SQLiteFlow can work friendly with your SQLite database in iOS simulator.
-- Attach opened databases.
+- Another very handy feature is SQLiteFlow is able to attach opened databases, this could save lots of your time from writing ATTACH DATABASE commands.

 ## Download
 [![Download](DownloadOnTheMacAppStore.svg)](https://itunes.apple.com/app/id1378587993)